Celine-Hsieh/Non_Euclidian_Geometry--Destop/README.md

 ***The world, as a non euclidian world, behaves differently, having doors that lead to the same place and other paths that lead to nothing at all.***

 ---

+##  System design (Core Mechanics)
+> It is used a portal mechanic to fool the player.
+>
+> It is used off-screen render targets to achieve a portal effect in Unity.
+>
+> It is also a scaling mechaninc that shrinks or enlarges the Player.
+---

 ## Control
 > VR version(Device: htc vive with controller):
 1. Headsets - Look around